Youth E-Cigarette (‘Vaping’) Prevention Stipends

 According to a recent public health advisory from the Wisconsin Department of Health Services, e-cigarette use, commonly referred to as “vaping,” has skyrocketed from 8% in 2014 to 20% in 2018 among Wisconsin teens, reversing almost a decade of progress in youth tobacco prevention.
 In response, Center for Community Health Advancement (CCHA) at Marshfield Clinic Health System is providing funding to communities to focus on e-cigarette prevention efforts.

-The Health System is offering $500 stipends to community organizations and schools to mobilize discussion and efforts on e-cigarette initiatives (total program up to $20,000).
+The Health System is offering $500 stipends to community organizations and schools to mobilize discussion and efforts on e-cigarette initiatives.
 Organizations may use funding for the planning or implementation of a variety of initiatives, including trainings, education and awareness, policy alignment with state and federal initiatives, treatment or enforcement.

 Acceptable initiatives would include:

 - Create a report or infographic using local e-cigarette data to communicate the impact and dangers of youth e-cigarette use.
 Examples of data to use: Youth Risk Behavior Survey, local law enforcement data, emergency room data.

 - Host a community gathering (such as a town hall meeting, candidate/legislative education forum, sobriety pow wow, talking circle, nature walk, documentary or presentation) to educate and unite communities and candidates/current legislators on the topic of e-cigarettes.
 This can include implementing a mock display such as a bedroom, locker or backpack.